CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 ### View All Hosts

 You can view all stored attributes for all hosts in your network.
-To view all hosts details, open the full screen Inventory|Devices card and click the **All Hosts** tab in the navigation panel.
+To view all host details, open the full screen Inventory|Devices card and click the **All Hosts** tab in the navigation panel.

 {{<figure src="/images/netq/inventory-devices-fullscr-allhosts-tab-241.png" width="700" >}}